Live, Interactive Training (by Appointment only)

 2. Name is a brief description of the period such as "Fall", "Winter", "First Qtr", etc.

-4. Start Date is the first day any class meets for this period
+4. Start Date is the first day any classes meets for this period

 6. End Date is the last day any class in the period will meet.